 We offer quarterly classes and workshops in all types of photographic processes - traditional, digital, and vintage.
 We provide instruction in basic 35mm and digital SLR, camera usage, composition, basic and intermediate black and white darkroom techniques, studio lighting, and digital programs such as Photoshop, Illustrator, Dreamweaver, and InDesign.
 In our Silver Den, historic processes used by contemporary photographers are taught - wet plate collodion, salt printing, platinum/palladium, albumen, cyanotype, ambrotype, tintype, among others.
 We also offer special topics such as landscape, sports, night, photojournalism, architectural, nature, portraits, and more.

-Our instructors include both commercial and fine art photographers from many different styles and backgrounds.
+include both commercial and fine art photographers from many different styles and backgrounds.
 Graduate students and professors from regional universities also serve as instructors.
 The common element among all our instructors is a passion for sharing their photographic knowledge in a community setting.

 Community Darkroom also brings photography programs to urban schools and to organizations serving urban youth.
 Youth are involved in the entire process of creating artistic works - from vision to exhibition - under the guidance of caring teachers and volunteers.
 Our most extensive program is Studio 678, a 24 week after-school photography program for middle school students at Wilson Foundation Academy.